jeremiah-c-leary/design-explorer/docs/source/system.rst

 .. image:: img/system.png

-The components can represent pieces of HW or FPGAs.
-Systems can represent Circuit Card Assemblies (CCA)s, or collections of components.
+Systems can represent Circuit Card Assemblies (CCA)s, which contains a collection of Hardware components.
-The system class will be inherited by a multitude of other classes.
+A system can also represent a collection of CCAs, so a complex multi-card design can be modeled.

+Components represent pieces of HW: DACs, ADCs, RAMs, FPGAs, connectors, etc...
+They can also represent pieces of HDL.

 Implementation
 --------------